Milwaukee County Courts

 CHIPS/JIPS Petitions

-Family Intervention Support and Services (FISS)
+Milwaukee Family Intervention Services (MFIS)

-FISS is a FREE and voluntary program!
+MFIS is a free and voluntary program!

 Open AllClose All